 At the same time, the number of women dying from childbirth in Ethiopia continues to decline.
 Catherine’s advocacy for skilled maternity care has been a major contributor, as has the Hamlin College of Midwives.
 To date, 145 midwives have graduated, and 92 are currently studying with scholarships funded by IMC Asia Pacific and other Australian friends and donors.

-We are so happy to report we now have 66 Hamlin Midwifery Clinics.
+We are so happy to report we now have over 50 Hamlin-supported midwifery clinics.
 If you supported our Christmas Appeal this achievement is also thanks to you.
 The Hamlin team has been busy!

 Catherine and her late husband Reg launched this world-renowned network, which has seen people like you be part of a growing movement.
 60,000 women have been healed since their arrival in 1959, let’s keep this momentum to achieve Catherine’s dream of a fistula-free world by 2030.